History of Food Preservation – Complete Explanation

 |Historical Timeline of Food Preservation Methods Across Cultures|

 One of the earliest explorers to use dried milk products on their expeditions were Mongolian invaders!
-Early settlers in North America gradually learnt the art of sun drying venison, buffalo meat, herbs, squash and a whole lot of harvest crops as they pioneered homestead in the West.
+Early settlers in North America gradually learned the art of sun-drying venison, buffalo meat, herbs, squash, and a whole lot of harvest crops as they pioneered homestead in the West.

-The 19th century marked a turning point in the history of food preservation, as people learnt to preserve fruit caramelized in sugar, and salted veggies and nuts.
-Fruits and vegetables in brine were another popular method of food preservation used during this time.
+The 19th century marked a turning point in the history of food preservation, as people learned to preserve fruit caramelized in sugar and salted veggies and nuts.
+Fruits and vegetables in brine were other popular methods of food preservation used during this time.

 Preserving meat has always been a challenge for cultures around the world.
 Ancestors during the Stone Age used to dry meat and fish for storing.
 As mankind advanced, so did methods of preserving meat.

-Different cultures like the Chinese or the European would not have survived had it not been for food preservation.
+Different cultures, like the Chinese or the European, would not have survived, had it not been for food preservation.
 While sun drying was a practice observed in Egypt in 12,000 BCE, it continued during the Middle Ages till Europeans invented still houses where food was dehydrated.
 The fruits and vegetables in such rooms were strung across a fire and dried for longevity.

-France remains the leaders in innovation, when it comes to food preservation.
-It was two inventors from France namely Chollet and Masson who developed a process by which vegetables were air heated to 105 degree F and dried and then compressed for longer shelf life.
+France remains the leader in innovation when it comes to food preservation.
+It was two inventors from France, namely Chollet and Masson, who developed a process by which vegetables were air heated to 105 degrees F and dried and then compressed for longer shelf life.
 Dehydrated food experienced a resurgence during WWII.